FedNLP: Benchmarking Federated Learning Methods for Natural Language Processing Tasks: Experimental Results and Analysis

 Our experiments cover both cross-device and cross-silo settings.
 As shown in Table \ref{tab:results}, in the cross-device setting, we use uniform sampling to select 10 clients for each round when the client number in a dataset is very large (e.g., 100).
 For the cross-silo setting, each round will select the same number of clients (we use 6 for the QA task).
 The local epoch number is set to 1 for all experiments.
 To make our results reproducible, we use \textit{wandb.ai} to store all experiment logs and hyper-parameters as well as running scripts.

 \finding{Q1: How do popular FL methods perform differently under the same setting?}

-We compare the three typical FL methods under the same setting (i.e., data partition, communication rounds, training hyper-parameters, etc.) for each task formulation.
+We compare the three typical FL methods under the same setting (i.e., data partition, communication rounds, etc.) for each task formulation.
 As shown in Table~\ref{tab:results}, we report the results of FedAvg, FedProx, and FedOPT.
 We can see that overall FedOPT performs better than the other two methods, with the only exception being in the seq2seq generation task.
-FedAvg and FedProx performs similarly with marginal differences, but FedAvg outperforms FedProx in sequence tagging.
-These two exceptions are surprising findings, as many prior works in the FL community show that FedOPT is generally better than FedProx than FedAvg on vision tasks and datasets.
+FedAvg and FedProx perform similarly with marginal differences, but FedAvg outperforms FedProx in sequence tagging.
+These two exceptions are surprising findings, as many prior works in the FL community show that FedOPT is generally better than FedProx and FedAvg on vision tasks and datasets.

-We conjecture that such inconsistent performance across tasks suggests the difference in terms of the loss functions have a great impact on FL performance.
+We conjecture that such inconsistent performance across tasks suggests the difference in terms of the loss functions has a great impact on FL performance.
 Seq2seq and sequence tagging tasks usually have more complex loss landscapes than text classification, as they are both typical structured prediction tasks, while the text classification has a much smaller output space.
-From Fig.~\ref{fig:maincurve}, we see that the FedOPT outperforms the other two methods at the beginning while gradually become worse over time.
+From Fig.~\ref{fig:maincurve}, we see that the FedOPT outperforms the other two methods at the beginning while gradually becoming worse over time.

 This tells us that the use of AdamW as the client optimizer may not always be a good choice, especially for a complex task such as the Seq2Seq ones, as its adaptive method for scheduling learning rates might cause implicit conflicts.
 These observations suggest that federated optimization algorithms need to be tailored for various NLP tasks, and exploring FL-friendly model architecture or loss function can also be promising directions to address these challenges.

 \finding{Q2: How do different non-IID partitions of the same data influence FL performance?}